mcschmitz/kobibot/README.md

 timestamp, the sender name, the message, the number of words in the message, the number of letters in the message as well as information of the first responder and to whom this given message was a response and dumps this information to a CSV File.
+Also dumps a list of the plain messages without timestamp or sender information as a corpus used for the chatbot training.